Sophia Wilson: 2024 Olympics

 Wilson was selected to the 18-player roster for the 2024 Summer Olympics in France.
 She scored a brace in the 4–1 win against Germany in the group stage and scored again on Germany in extra time to win 1–0 in the semifinals.
 The United States defeated Brazil 1–0 in the final on a goal from Mallory Swanson, securing the gold medal.

 Personal life

 Wilson met her husband Michael Wilson, an NFL player, while they were both at Stanford.
 She changed her name, including professionally, after they married in January 2025.
 On March 5, 2025, the couple announced that they were expecting their first child.
-Their daughter, Gianna, was born in September 2025.
+Their daughter was born in September 2025.

 Wilson, along with USWNT stars Mallory Swanson and Trinity Rodman, are known as "Triple Espresso."
 They gave themselves the name during the 2024 Olympic tournament, where the trio scored 10 of the team's 12 goals en route to winning the gold medal.